The perfect holiday island

-We made it our home for almost a month, and in this travel guide to the best things to do in Koh Lanta, we’ll share everything we know – including what to see, the best beaches and towns, where to stay, how to get around, when to visit and our top tips to make the most of your time on this lovely island.
+In this travel guide to the best things to do in Koh Lanta, we share everything we have learned over multiple stays – from what to see and do, to the best beaches and areas to stay, how to get around, when to visit and our top tips for making the most of your time.

 Our favourites: Where to stay in Koh Lanta?